Harassment and bullying prevention

 • Include options to resolve a complaint either formally or informally.

-• Be fair, equitable, and allow the alleged bully or harasser a chance to respond.
+• Be fair and equitable, and allow the alleged bully or harasser a chance to respond.

 • Ensure confidentiality of all parties.